-Dr. Valerie Rusch is a thoracic surgeon at the Memorial Sloan Kettering Cancer Center.
-She specializes in treating and diagnosing patients with thoracic cancers, including lung, trachea, bronchi, esophageal and pleural cancers.
-Malignant pleural mesothelioma is one of her areas of expertise, both in treating patients and in research.
-Dr. Rusch has spent more than 25 years working as a thoracic surgeon and was one of the first women board certified in this surgical specialty.
-She is currently the Miner Family Chair in Intrathoracic Cancers and the Vice Chair for Clinical Research in the department of surgery.
+Valerie Rusch, M.D., is a thoracic surgeon at the Memorial Sloan Kettering Cancer Center.
+She specializes in treating and diagnosing thoracic cancers, including lung, trachea, bronchi, esophageal, and pleural mesothelioma.
+Dr. Rusch is currently the Miner Family Chair in Intrathoracic Cancers and the Vice-Chair for Clinical Research in the surgery department at Memorial Sloan Kettering.

 Education and Early Career

-Her first position was at the University of Washington where she was a member of the faculty for six years, until 1989.
-At that time she left Washington for a position at Memorial Sloan Kettering, a world-renowned cancer research and treatment center in New York.
+Dr. Rusch served as a faculty member at the University of Washington until 1989.
+She left Washington for a position at Memorial Sloan Kettering, a world-renowned cancer research and treatment center in New York.

 Important Mesothelioma Treatment Research

-Dr. Rusch has contributed significantly to the understanding of mesothelioma and the ability to treat it through her research.
-One of her most important studies was published in 2001 and was instrumental in proving how much more successful bimodal treatment was for mesothelioma patients as compared to simply having surgery to remove tumors.
-In the study, led by Dr. Rusch, the purpose was to try to reduce recurrences of cancer in patients treated surgically.
+Through her research efforts, Dr. Rusch has contributed significantly to the understanding of mesothelioma and its treatment.
+One of her most important studies was published in 2001 and proved the success of bimodal treatment for mesothelioma patients.
+The purpose of the study was to attempt to reduce recurrences of cancer in patients treated surgically.